dracory/taskstore/README.md

 Each task definition is uniquely identified by an alias that allows the task to be easily called.
 A human-readable title and description give the user more information on the task definition.

-To define a task definition, implement the TaskHandlerInterface and provide a Handle method that contains the task's logic.
+To define a task definition, implement the TaskDefinitionHandlerInterface and provide a Handle method that contains the task's logic.

-Optionally, extend the TaskHandlerBase struct for additional features like parameter retrieval.
+Optionally, extend the TaskDefinitionHandlerBase struct for additional features like parameter retrieval.

 Task definitions can be executed directly from the command line (CLI) or as part of a background task queue.